 First, let’s talk about the traditional pool pump – the single-speed pump.
 As the name suggests, this type of pump operates at a fixed speed, typically at 3,450 RPMs (revolutions per minute), for about eight hours per day and consumes a lot of energy.
 While these pumps are relatively inexpensive, they are far from energy efficient.
 In fact, regardless of the size, single speed pumps are notorious for being one of the most energy-intensive appliances in a home.
 They can consume up to 3,000 watts per hour of operation.

-Variable Speed Pool Pumps – Cost Benefits
+Variable Speed Pool Pumps – stop losing money

 Variable speed pool pumps can operate at a range of speeds.
 The lowest speed is 600 RPMs, while the highest speed is 3,450 RPMs.
 This means that they can be adjusted to meet the specific needs of your pool, saving you money on energy costs.
 Additionally, variable speed pumps run much more quietly than single-speed pumps, reducing noise pollution in your backyard.